 Readers are taken on a journey to knowledge and imagination; writers take readers on that journey

-The English curriculum is split into Early Reading and Phonics, and English (reading, writing, spelling and grammar).
-Miss Fishwick is our Early Reading and Phonics leader, taking on the role as our Read, Write Inc lead.
-Miss Fishwick also leads EYFS and KS1 English.
-Mrs Collins is the KS2 English lead.
+The English curriculum is split into Early Reading and Reading across school and Writing.
+Mrs McKnight is our Early Reading, Phonics and Reading leader, taking on the role as our Read, Write Inc lead.
+Mrs McKnight also leads EYFS.
+Mrs Collins is the Writing Lead.

 We use the Read Write Inc. programme, developed by Ruth Miskin, from EYFS to Year 2 to support our whole school teaching of Literacy.
 Our aim is to create fluent readers, confident speakers and willing writers.

 Read Write Inc phonics is a comprehensive literacy programme, weaving decoding, comprehension, writing and spelling together seamlessly.
 Fidelity to the teaching programme, rigorous assessment, tracking and one-to-one tutoring ensure that we guarantee progress for every child.

 All children in EYFS and Year One, along with any children in Year 2 who are not accessing Year 2 reading materials, access daily phonics and reading following the Read Write Inc scheme of work.
 Read Write Inc writing materials are used in Early Years.
 They are also used within our writing interventions throughout KS1.

 For information and tutorials regarding Read Write Inc, please click on the following link: